I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Got pine cones?
 Got ribbon?
 Good, you're prepared to make this sophisticated rustic pine cone ornament.

-Using free printables and the instructions, you can easily create these unique and classy addition to your tree.
-(Am I the only one who things this would great as a garland too?)
+Using free printables and the instructions, you can easily create these unique and classy additions to your tree.
+(Am I the only one who thinks this would be great as a garland too?)

 10. Clothespin Snowflakes

 These super easy wooden clothespin snowflake ornaments are so eye-catching and rustic.
-While the "instructions" at Rindy Mae's isn't your usually step by step, it does offer a detailed photo tutorial with a beautiful story.
+While the "instructions" at Rindy Mae's aren't your usual step-by-step, they do offer a detailed photo tutorial with a beautiful story.
 I know I'll certainly be thinking of this story when I set about making my own.

 11. Country Stars

-Cardboard, fabric, and glue is all you need to make these stunning country star ornaments.
+Cardboard, fabric, and glue are all you need to make these stunning country star ornaments.